 They all serve great food, at reasonable prices compared to the US Open (or Manhattan for that matter).
 Some are casual eateries, others more formal and expensive.
 And, they're all convenient to the US Open at Flushing Meadows by the #7 subway or the LIRR train (Port Washington line).

 The US Open is top drawer, and your dinner afterwards should be nothing less.
 Unless, that is, you'd rather not pay Manhattan prices for one of the best meals in New York City.

 Il Toscano, just yards from the Nassau County border, is spectacular.
 Make reservations and prepare to be pampered by the service and the tastes of its northern Italian specialties.

 - Douglaston LIRR station (6 stops, about 15 minutes from the US Open)

-02 of 10You can't think of eating in Queens without mention of the greatest ethnic eats any where.
-The Jackson Diner helped start New Yorkers on Indian food 20 years ago, and it remains delicious, dependable favorite in Jackson Heights' Little India.
+The Jackson Diner helped start New Yorkers on Indian food 20 years ago, and it remains a delicious, dependable favorite in Jackson Heights' Little India.

 The Jackson Diner can easily accommodate a crowd, and the tastes still wow.

 - E, F, 7, G, and R to Roosevelt Avenue/74th Street (6 stops to US Open)